shivamk1075/Ranking-YT-tutorials/README.md

 - I implemented **three distinct sentiment classification approaches**, each fully self-contained:

   - **Custom Fine-Tuned DistilBERT** (`Complex model/`): A DistilBERT model fine-tuned end-to-end on labeled YouTube comment data using TensorFlow and HuggingFace Transformers.
 Includes scripts for fine-tuning, model conversion, and inference.
+This is the **best performing model** — see results below.
   - **Pre-Trained DistilBERT** (`Dist-Bert model/`): Uses `distilbert-base-uncased-finetuned-sst-2-english` off the shelf — no training required.
 Fast and strong baseline for comparison.
   - **SGDClassifier** (`SDGClassifier model/`): A classical ML pipeline using TF-IDF vectorization and a Stochastic Gradient Descent classifier (scikit-learn).
+Supports **3-class classification** (Negative / Neutral / Positive).
 Model and vectorizer serialized with `joblib` for lightweight deployment.

 - Each approach follows the **same modular pipeline** structured under `src/`:
   - `yt_search.py` — Search YouTube for videos by keyword